crschnick/pdx_unlimiter/README.md

 to answer some of your questions.

 ## Savegame manager

-Since keeping track of all your savegames is getting more complicated with every new savegame you start or backup you revert to, the Pdx-Unlimiter provides you with an easy-to-use interface for choosing the right save file.
+Since keeping track of all your savegames is getting more complicated with every new savegame you start or backup you revert to, the Pdx-Unlimiter provides you with an easy-to-use interface for choosing the right save file of a campaign.
 This is done by collecting all savegames and creating a browsable and editable savegame history so you can load any prior saved version of a campaign.
 All types of savegames are supported, including Ironman and modded savegames.